 For mountain biking on Sardinia, we use a number of different maps:-

-4. For those of you with an Android-Phone, http://www.openandromaps.org with similar OSM-maps is recommended, although we haven’t personally tested it.
+3. For those of you with an Android-Phone, http://www.openandromaps.org with the same OSM-maps is recommended.

 - During 2009 the Ente Foreste della Sardegna worked very hard to improve 76 of the island’s mostly-inland walks (many of which are great mountain bike rides) and equip them with signs, and have published detailed descriptions in Italian and English of them in 12 maps.
 The project is called Un’Isola di Sentieri, An Island of Paths, and is one of the best such initiatives we’ve come across during all our time in Sardinia!
 As the map on the right shows, The Lemon House is ideally located for accessing these walks and rides, with four of the areas right on our doorstep: 4.
 Supramonte Ogliastrino 5.
 Gennargentu 6.
 Gennargentu Ogliastrino 9.
 Tacchi d’Ogliastra.
 You can download the maps and the brochure here.
 At The Lemon House we have lots of copies of the brochure and copies of the 4 nearby maps to consult but not to take away—they’re too precious!
 As described in the brochure, each map can be picked up free from the local Comune or relevant Ente Foreste station.